 Worker and student interactions and work tasks

-- Where the nature of work means you are not able to provide 4 square metres of space pers person, you need to implement other measures to prevent the spread of COVID-19.
+- where the nature of work means you are not able to comply with these requirements, you need to implement other measures to prevent the spread of COVID-19.

 - facilitating workers, particularly office/administrative workers and those in shared offices, to work from home, where they can

 - continuing to make lectures and tutorials available online where possible and appropriate, to provide alternative options for students, particularly those who may be unwell or in a vulnerable group

 - holding classes, workshops, lectures and tutorials in larger theatres and rooms and monitoring the number of people in the space to ensure compliance with the allowed/recommended space

 - calculating the number of people allowed in rooms and placing signs at the entrance communicating the maximum number of people permitted at one time